istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 If you apply a `Gateway` configuration that has the same `selector` labels as another existing `Gateway`, then if they both expose the same HTTPS port you must ensure that they have unique port names.
-Otherwise, the configuration will be applied without error but ignored in the runtime configuration.
+Otherwise, the configuration will be applied without an immediate error indication but it will be ignored in the runtime gateway configuration.
 For example:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3